-Ko Ser Lu Htoo is the current President and Chief Executive Officer of the California Karen Youth Connection (CKYC), where he has played a pivotal role in advancing the organization’s mission to empower Karen youth and strengthen the broader community.
-Since stepping into this leadership role, Ko has worked tirelessly to engage youth in advocacy, providing them with training on key issues affecting their lives at the local, state, and national levels.
-He has expanded CKYC’s reach by forging strategic partnerships with other youth organizations while also fostering a culture of leadership within CKYC by encouraging young people to step into roles of responsibility within the organization and beyond.
+Ko Ser Lu Htoo is the current President & Chief Executive Officer of the California Karen Youth Connection (CKYC), where he has played a pivotal role in advancing the organization’s mission to develop and transform the Karen and non-Karen youth, and strengthen the broader community.
+Ko is a skilled relationship-builder and visionary.
+Since his appointment to the leadership role in 2021, Ko has worked tirelessly to engage Karen youth and community in advocacy, meaningful training on key issues affecting their lives at the local, state, and national levels.
+He has expanded CKYC’s reach by forgoing strategic partnerships with more than 30 organization partners including ECBOs, CBOs, national non-profit organizations, and city, state, and federal agencies.
 Ko holds a degree in Political Science from the University of California, Davis, where he earned double minors in Sociology and Human Rights.
-His academic background, combined with his passion for advocacy and community development, drives his continued efforts to uplift and amplify the voices of Karen youth.
+Ko graduated from the Workforce Development Professional Apprenticeship Program from Sacramento State University College of Continuing Education specialized in employment, case management, strategic planning, fundraising, policy advocacy, and organization development.
+His academic background, combined with his passion for advocacy and community development, drives his continued efforts to uplift and amplify the voices of Karen-Americans in California and beyond.

 Born in Burma, Naw Janny graduated high school in 2015 and joined the BARS program, now known as the Liberal Arts Program at the Yangon Myanmar Institute of Theology, for one year.
 She moved to the U.S. in 2018, where her high school diploma from Burma was deemed not credible.
 Consequently, she attended Bakersfield Adult School and earned a GED in 2019.
 Following this, Naw Janny enrolled at Bakersfield College and then joined Unitek College, graduating in 2022 with a Licensed Vocational Nurse (LVN) diploma.
 Currently, she works as an LVN while volunteering at CKYC as the Media Relations and Communication Manager, where her goal is to promote and advocate for youth and give back to the community.
 In her free time, she enjoys watching movies, particularly fantasy and adventure films, and engaging in walking exercises.